Spartanburg Methodist College: History

-Expansion and challenges (1920-1940)

 By 1927, TII expanded its offerings to include the first two years of college-level education.
 After initially providing high school-level courses for young adults working in the area's textile mills, TII expanded its curriculum in 1927 to offer two years of college-level work, granting associate degrees in liberal arts.
-That allowed graduates to transfer to senior-level colleges or enter the workforce with valuable skills.
+That allowed graduates to transfer to senior-level colleges or enter the workforce.

 The industrial mill jobs on campus created declines in health due to working in harsh conditions.
 Many students worked on campus in the kitchen, laundry, or on the farm; others worked in town.
-The trustees soon realized that the students required additional housing due to the increased enrollment.
+The trustees soon realized that increased enrollment required additional housing.
 Eliza Attleton Judd, wife of a local bank president, was interested in helping women access education and offered a solution to the school's housing problem by donating money to create a building for girls on campus.
 The trustees believed that completing Hammond Hall was a more urgent priority than building a dormitory for girls.
 Judd continued to support TII with a gift of timberland.
 In 1928, a decade after her death, the Textile Industrial Institute built Judd Hall, a women's dormitory, in her honor.

 In 1940, TII discontinued its high school classes, and, in 1942, the institution's name was changed to Spartanburg Junior College.
 In 1974, its name was changed to Spartanburg Methodist College.

-Transitioning to a four-year institution

 For decades, Spartanburg Methodist College served as a two-year junior college.
 In 2019, Spartanburg Methodist College further expanded its academic offerings by introducing bachelor's degree programs.